Vector-wise Joint Diagonalization of Almost Commuting Matrices

-In view of this generic property of the local minimizers of $\mc{L}(\lad,\mu,v)$, we consider a relaxed version of the aforementioned approach for finding the columns of the orthogonal matrix $U$ and the diagonal entries of matrices $\Lad_i$ successively, called the \emph{vector-wise joint diagonalization} (VJD); see Algorithm \ref{alg:VJD}.
-The basic idea is simple, that is, instead of the exact orthogonality constraint $\l v, v_j\r = 0$ in \eqref{eq:subsub_pro}, we consider $|\l v, v_j\r| \le \ep$ in order to tolerate the possible numerical errors and non-commutativity of input matrices.
-However, note that the constraint $|\l v, v_j\r| \le \ep$, $1 \le j \le J $, may not be easy to be implemented numerically.
-In our practical algorithm, we actually consider the following essentially equivalent constraint:
+In view of this generic property of the local minimizers of $\mc{L}(\Lad,v)$, we consider a relaxed version of the aforementioned approach for finding the columns of the orthogonal matrix $U$ and the diagonal entries of matrices $\Lad_i$ sequentially, called the \emph{vector-wise joint diagonalization} (VJD); see Algorithm \ref{alg:VJD}.
+The core idea behind VJD is to relax the exact orthogonality constraint $\l v, v_j \r = 0$ in \eqref{eq:subsub_pro} to $|\l v, v_j \r| \le \ep$.
+This relaxation accommodates possible numerical errors and non-commutativity of input matrices.
+However, enforcing constraints of the form $|\l v, v_j \r| \le \ep$, $1 \le j \le i$, can be numerically challenging.
+Therefore, in practice, we adopt the equivalent constraint:

-where $\ep$ is the error tolerance parameter, and $S_J$ is the intersection of the orthogonal complement of the space spanned by $\{v_1,\cdots,v_J\}$ and $\S^{n-1}$.
-The advantage of the form \eqref{eq:const} is that the associated projection can be explicitly computed; see Lemma \ref{lem:projection}.
-We now briefly sketch the basic steps involved in our VJD algorithm; see Section \ref{sec:algorithm} for more details.
-We first solve \eqref{eq:sub-problem} to find $(\lad_1,\mu_1,v_1)$.
-Then for $j \ge 2$, we consider the relaxed problem of \eqref{eq:subsub_pro}:
+where $S_i = {\rm span}\{v_1,\cdots,v_i\}^\perp \cap \S^{n-1}$ and $\ep$ is the error tolerance parameter.
+Notably, this form \eqref{eq:const} allows for the straightforward computation of the associated projection, as shown in Lemma \ref{lem:projection}.
+The VJD algorithm proceeds as follows; see Section \ref{sec:algorithm} for more details.
+We first solve \eqref{eq:sub-problem} to find $(\lad_1, \mu_1, v_1)$.
+Then, for $j \ge 2$, we consider the relaxed problem of \eqref{eq:subsub_pro}: